mdev88/Diaspora-Native-WebApp/README.md

 # Diaspora Native WebApp

-## IMPORTANT NOTICE:
-### This project has been discontinued for some time, but I'm working in resurrecting it, so expect new updates soon.

 ### About
-This is an unofficial Diaspora social nerwork webapp.
+This is an unofficial Diaspora social nerwork app.
 It's under development so please submit any bugs you might find.

 ### License